JosephKahale/Project1_3110/README.md

-# Project1_3110
+# Project1_3110 & Project 2

-Program recognizes any Java decimal floating point literals using DFA validation.
+Program 1 recognizes any Java decimal floating point literals using DFA validation.

+Program 2 evaluates foating point expressions whose operands and values are floating-point numbers.

-Upon opening, you may enter any value, and program will validate, and convert your inputted string into decimal.
+Upon opening, you may enter any value and the program will evaluate your inputted string into decimal.